nelsonjchen/op-replay-clipper/README.md

 Capture short clips of [openpilot][op] routes with the openpilot UI included, with the route and seconds marker branded into the clip.
 Useful for posting replay clips with the UI including path and lane-lines in the [comma.ai Discord's #openpilot-experience channel](https://discord.comma.ai) or anywhere else that takes video.

 No pre-existing openpilot development environment setup of any sort is required.
-Just [GitHub Codespaces][ghcs] which is available to anyone with a free GitHub account and will give you 30 free hours of a 4 CPU machine every month with only a few clicks.
+Just [GitHub Codespaces][ghcs] which is available to anyone with a free GitHub account and will give you 30 free hours of a 4 CPU machine every month with only a few clicks and a spending limit already pre-set to $0/mo with no risk of charging you anything.
 Cleanup is automated too.
 [Alternatively, you can also run this setup on your own machine, but it's quite a bit more complicated but can grant you more power.](#self-running)

 https://user-images.githubusercontent.com/5363/202886008-82cfbf02-d19a-4482-ab7a-59f96c802dd1.mp4